How do you feel about the future of the Jewish people? Worried? Hopeful? Unsure? At Birthright…

 The time to invest in the Diaspora is now, he added.
 “If we don’t educate our young people, we are going to lose them.”

-It costs $3,500 to send one Jewish young adult to Israel ($4,500 with COVID restrictions).
+It costs $3,500 to send one Jewish young adult to Israel.
 To reach our annual fundraising goal of $172,000, we seek the support of 40,000 individual donors and philanthropists across the globe every year.
 We also receive a small percentage of funding from the government of Israel, Jewish Federations of North America, and the Jewish Agency for Israel.

 Donors Andi and Larry Wolfe support Birthright Israel Foundation because it is a singular Jewish organization that hits on nearly all their philanthropic interests, including Jewish identity, Israel, education, and medical research.